Champii/Nodulator/README.md

         res.status(200).send resource.ToJSON()

 # We create a resource, and we attach the PlayerRoute
-class PlayerResource extends Nodulator.Resource 'player', PlayerRoute
+class Players extends Nodulator.Resource 'player', PlayerRoute

   # We create a LevelUp method
   LevelUp: (done) ->